AstroTechies/AstroModLoader/README.md

 Alternatively, on Steam, you can also manually add mods for use with AstroModLoader by placing them into the `%localappdata%\Astro\Saved\Mods` directory.
 On the Windows Store, you can place them into the `%localappdata%\Packages\SystemEraSoftworks.29415440E1269_ftk5pbg2rayv2\LocalState\Astro\Saved\Mods` directory.

-You are free to join the Astroneer Modding Discord community to learn more about using or creating Astroneer mods: https://discord.gg/bBqdVYxu4k
+Feel free to join the Astroneer Modding Discord community to learn more about using or creating Astroneer mods: https://discord.gg/bBqdVYxu4k

 ### Usage Notes
 AstroModLoader features a fully-functional set of hotkeys to fully control your mods list.
 Below is a list of keyboard commands to manipulate the list of mods: